 Everything you need to know about health insurance in UAE — from DHA requirements to choosing the right plan for your family.

-Since 2014, health insurance has been mandatory for all Dubai residents under the Dubai Health Insurance Law (DHIL).
-The Dubai Health Authority (DHA) requires employers to provide health insurance to all employees and their dependents.
+Health insurance is now mandatory for residency across all seven emirates.
+Dubai led the way under the Dubai Health Insurance Law (DHIL, Law No. 11 of 2013), and the Dubai Health Authority (DHA) requires employers to provide coverage to all employees and their dependents.
+Abu Dhabi mandates it under Law No. 23 of 2005 (DOH), and the five Northern Emirates require it under a Federal Cabinet decision that made employer-provided coverage mandatory for private-sector employees and domestic workers from 1 January 2025 (administered by MOHRE).
 If you’re a sponsor, you must provide coverage for your family members, including spouse, children, and parents under your visa.

 The law applies to all residents regardless of nationality, income level, or employment status.
 Even freelancers and self-employed individuals must maintain health insurance.
 Failure to have valid health insurance can result in fines and complications with visa renewals, making it essential to understand your options.